magicmatatjahu/adi/README.md

 # ADIJS

 - Handle onInit in async mode
-- Improve Factory and Delegations delegations -> way how DryIOC it resolves is awesome https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/SpecifyDependencyAndPrimitiveValues.md#injecting-value-of-primitive-type
 - Maybe annotations like Named, Labelled etc should be treated as hardcoded annotation in the injection argument?
 Next to type, parameterKey and index in the meta ADI should store also the static annotations?
-- Change the logic of the Value wrapper to similar as Skip
 - Destroy instances with Factory wrapper and other, similar wrappers - on every call factory can create new instance and ADI should destroy it in some way
 - Check how to call onDestroy on circular injections
-- Rethink imported records - they can be handled in this way that they will merged with providers in parents by references to the definitions - it's not a good idea - how then handle new definitions in children injectors?
 - Add qualifier field to the provider shape:

 ```ts